See Tuition and Fees for details.

 School of Law Scholarships

 Through support from the University's Board of Trustees and the generosity of alumni and friends of the School of Law, merit scholarship funds are available to offer financial assistance to highly qualified applicants.
-Scholarships may range from a relatively small award to full tuition plus a stipend.
+School of Law scholarships can range from a modest amount to the rare award that approaches full resident tuition.
 Qualified non-resident students may receive a scholarship that includes a partial tuition waiver that reduces tuition significantly.
 We make a scholarship commitment to entering students that is maintained for all three years of law school; our scholarships are not conditional upon attaining a particular GPA or class rank.

 Most scholarship awards are made in March of each year's admissions cycle.
 To receive priority consideration for a scholarship award, you are encouraged to complete your admissions application by March 1 and your FASFA no later than March 1.
 Law scholarships are merit based and are awarded by the law school — no applications are available or required.